 Q.Where are you from?

 For the past two years I have been working as a Classroom assistant for the SEN department in De La Salle College in West Belfast.
-Rewarding and challenging job working with children who have mental or physical disabilities (worked with a few diabetics, helping them understand carb counting and insulin ratios) and need a more individual approach to education.
+It’s a rewarding and challenging job working with children who have mental or physical disabilities (worked with a few diabetics, helping them understand carb counting and insulin ratios) and need a more individual approach to education.

 I am a sports and exercise degree graduate from Exeter University.
 I am looking to pursue a career in strength and conditioning.